Watchdogs say Trump admin limiting oversight of virus aid

-The letter from Michael Horowitz and Robert Westbrooks, the officials leading the Pandemic Response Accountability Committee, said the Treasury Department’s legal position is that the disclosure requirements in the rescue law do not extend to the more than $1 trillion in spending.
+The letter from Michael Horowitz and Robert Westbrooks, the officials leading the Pandemic Response Accountability Committee, cites a May 7 memo by the Treasury Department’s legal counsel concluding that disclosure requirements in the rescue law do not extend to more than $1 trillion in spending — nearly half of the $2.4 trillion committed to the rescue law by Congress.

 “If this interpretation of the CARES Act were correct, it would raise questions about PRAC’s authority to conduct oversight” of spending that includes federal loans for small businesses, aid to cities, states and tribes and other programs, the letter says.
 The CARES Act is the rescue law’s formal name.